trinitylake-io/trinitylake/docs/format/storage-transaction.md

 ## Read Isolation

-Here we discuss how the **I**solation aspect of ACID is enforced in TrinityLake.
+Here we discuss how the **I**solation aspect of ACID is enforced in TrinityLake, at the storage layer.

 A transaction, either for read or write or both, will always start with identifying the version of the TrinityLake tree to look into.
 This is determined by:

 1. Reading the [version hint file](./storage-location.md#root-node-latest-version-hint-file-path) if the file exists, or start from version 0
 2. Try to get files of increasing version number until the version `k` that receives a file not found error
 3. The version `k-1` will be the one to decide the [root node file name](#root-node-file-name)

 All the object definition resolutions within the specific transaction must happen using that version of the TrinityLake tree.
+This ensures at least all the transactions begin with a specific version.
+For how to commit changes to the lakehouse while ensuring a specific isolation level, read [Lakehouse Transaction](./lakehouse-transaction) for more details.

 ## Commit Atomicity

-Here we discuss how the **A**tomicity aspect of ACID is enforced in TrinityLake.
+Here we discuss how the **A**tomicity aspect of ACID is enforced in TrinityLake at storage layer.

 When committing a transaction, the writer does the following:

 1. Apply changes and write all non-root node files
 2. Try to write to the root node file in the targeted [root node file name](#root-node-file-name)
 3. If succeeded, the commit has succeeded, write the `_latest_hint` file with the new version with best effort.
-4. If failed, the commit has failed, and the process will decide the best way to re-apply the changes, which can be either re-applying the metadata change against the new tree, or redo the entire operation, or anything in between depending on the implementation of the format.
+4. If failed, the transaction commit step has failed at the storage layer.
+Depending o nthe overall lakehouse transaction level, it might be possible to rebase and retry the commit.
+Read [Lakehouse Transaction](./lakehouse-transaction) for more details.

 !!! note